Help! My Student Loans Are Overwhelming Me

 Getting ready to graduate college?
 Then you may just now be facing the reality of the amount you borrowed to attend school.
 If you took out private student loans in addition to the federal student loans you may be in an even more difficult situation.

 The federal government offers income-based repayment options that allow you to reduce your monthly payment based on your current income.
 It will adjust as your income adjusts and after making on-time payments for twenty-five years you can have the remaining balance of your loan forgiven.
 The Pay As You Earn (PAYE) program is a similar option.

 Private Student Loans

 That's why if you have private loans, you need to make paying them off a priority.
-If the payment amount is too much, you may also consider consolidating your private loans.
+If the payment amount is too much, you may also consider consolidating and refinance your private loans.
 When you consolidate your private student loan try to lock in an interest rate instead of using a variable interest rate.
 The shorter the term of the loan the less you will pay in interest, so try to make the payment amount manageable, but pay as much as you can.

 If you still feel overwhelmed by your student loan payments, try talking to your school's financial aid office.
 Many financial aid offices offer exit counseling to help you come up with a plan to pay off your student loans.
 An outside financial counselor can also help you create a budget to pay off your student loans more quickly.